 Then in the late 1980s, along came the organizational “Change Management” people.
 We first encountered them in the NorthEast USA.
 They were people who saw the need for a separate discipline, borne from Human Resources, to manage the impact of change on the organization.
 Some knew a little about Project Management, our discipline of organizational change.
 But they were mostly concerned with the human aspects of change.

-Part of the PM Role
+Understanding Change: Part of the PM Role

 We agreed with the concern for the human or personal aspects of change.
 We felt that Change Management should always be part of every effective Project Manager’s initiatives.
 And, we consistently identified the essential “laddering” of Customer activities and responsibilities in every internal project.
 That Customer engagement is a key requirement, needed to assure benefit realization.
 After all, benefits seldom happen without properly managing the impact of the project’s change in the target organization(s).

 Perhaps their efforts, continuing today, are the result of not-yet-competent Project Managers and teams they encounter.
 Our position is that we don’t care who takes credit for the organization’s success with the project results.
 As long, of course as somebody does.
 But we capitulated HR’s use of this emerging and eager discipline, and reverted to calling our processes Project Change Control.